 Field-hunting tip

-Look in hydrothermal veins and pegmatites country — that is the host setting where dumortierite quartz typically forms.
+Look in hydrothermal veins and pegmatites country, the host setting where dumortierite quartz typically forms.
 If you start seeing quartz, dumortierite, muscovite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.